Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 In Jai, this takes place solely at compile-time.
 The compiler gives you the source code in AST format (Abstract Syntax Tree) for you to modify.

 > Jai offers arbitrary compile-time execution, with powerful meta-programming features to modify your code in whatever way you want, but all meta-programming is limited strictly to compile-time execution.
 This capability is one of the main pillars of the language.
-> One could even argue that Jai introduces another programming paradigm: "Metaprogramming oriented programming" or "Compiler oriented programming".
+> One could even argue that Jai introduces another programming paradigm: "Meta-programming oriented programming" or "Compiler oriented programming".
 > In short it's about maximizing code generation at compile time with a nice tool-set: macros, types as first class values, polymorphic procedures and data structures, built-in build system, understanding of AST and so on.

 This functionality has been built into the language from the start.
 Meta-programs can modify the program in arbitrarily complex ways easily.